Permaculture in Practice

 John Champagne — Brogo Permaculture Gardens

 John Champagne is a well-known permaculture educator, designer and practitioner based at Brogo Permaculture Gardens in the Bega Valley, NSW.
-He and his partner Sharon transformed degraded rural land into a productive, resilient permaculture demonstration property over 25+ years and have shared this work through courses, open days and consultations.
-John has taught many Permaculture Design Courses in Australia and internationally, making him a respected elder in the Australian permaculture community.
+He and his partner Sharon transformed degraded rural land into a productive, resilient permaculture demonstration property over 30+ years and have shared this work through courses, open days and consultations.
+John has taught over 50 Permaculture Design Courses in Australia and internationally, and is a respected elder in the Australian permaculture community.
 He also serves in leadership roles within permaculture networks and supports broader regional food-system initiatives.

 Aaron Sorensen — Elemental Permaculture